 - continue the sustained investment in its highest potential businesses, including technology-led, bolt-on acquisitions, capacity and footprint expansions in Poland and

-As a result, MB Aerospace is poised to record mid-teens annual sales growth over the next several years, growth which has been supported by 300 New Product Introductions and Repair Development Engineering schemes (NPIs/RDEs) across the last four years and a record 150 NPIs/RDEs for 2022.
+As a result, MB Aerospace is poised to record mid-teens annual sales growth over the next several years, growth which has been supported by 750 New Product Introductions and Repair Development Engineering schemes (NPIs/RDEs) across the last three years.
 To support this robust growth, the company is currently hiring an additional 300 employees, building on the 210 new recruits in the last year 18 months.

 George Adams, MB Aerospace Chief Operating Officer, added: “Underpinning our growth potential is an engineering-led approach to execution.
 We currently have >99% Right First Time, record levels of on-time delivery performance and less than 5% voluntary attrition amongst our workforce at a time when we are executing such high levels of NPI and parts transfers across our global Centres of Excellence.
 Our performance in these fundamental operating metrics is truly world-class and explains why we are entrusted by customers to deliver some of the most demanding challenges amongst our peer group.”